congrid-project/content-grid-chain/docs/docker-operator.md

-# Docker Validator / Verifier Stack
+# Docker Operator Stack

-This repository now includes a single operator image plus a `docker compose` stack for joining an existing Congrid network and running the off-chain verifier support services.
+This repository now includes a single operator image plus a `docker compose` stack for joining an existing Congrid network and running a node together with the off-chain verifier support services.

+Terminology in this document:

+- `validator` means a Cosmos consensus validator.
+- `verifier` means the Congrid publisher-verification role and its off-chain agents.

 ## What It Runs